ogroth/shapestacks/README.md

 For more information about the project, please visit our project page at http://shapestacks.robots.ox.ac.uk

-If you use the ShapeStacks dataset or the intuitive physics models of this repository, please cite our publication:
+If you use the ShapeStacks dataset or the intuitive physics models of this repository, please cite our [publication](https://arxiv.org/pdf/1804.08018.pdf):

 ```
-@misc{1804.xxxxx,
+@misc{1804.08018,
 Author = {Oliver Groth and Fabian Fuchs and Ingmar Posner and Andrea Vedaldi},
 Title = {ShapeStacks: Learning Vision-Based Physical Intuition for Generalised Object Stacking},
 Year = {2018},
-Eprint = {arXiv:1804.xxxxx},
+Eprint = {arXiv:1804.08018},
 }
 ```